dt-12345/ainb/README.md

 Commands to convert between AINB and JSON/YAML are found in converter.py

+Basic graph creation command is in graph.py (outputs as .svg, requires Graphviz installation)

 Reserialization is not byte-perfect and unused strings are removed, potentially leading to some string offsets being different from the original file - however, the game should still run without issue so editing the JSON/YAML then converting is OK

 Still in testing so there may be bugs (let me know if there are any issues)